Clinical Research Awards

 The final submissions will be reviewed and scored by an independent review panel.
 This review panel will make a final selection and forward this recommendation to the Research Committee for approval.

 Applicants must fill in the below form by the deadlines stated above.
 Once filled you will be taken to a page confirming the submission, please be reassured that this means your application was successful.
-If you have any queries then please contact email@example.com
+If the form is not visible this means that applications are not open.
+If you have any queries then please contact firstname.lastname@example.org